Career Guide for College Students with Disabilities

 - disABLEDperson: Another resource is disABLEDperson.
 This site is operated by a 501(c)(3) charitable organization whose goal is to reduce the disproportionately high employment rate of people with disabilities.

-- Workforce Recruitment Program (WRP): Looking for federal sector work?
-The WRP is designed to connect federal employers with recent college graduates.
+- Workforce Recruitment Program (WRP): The WRP is designed to connect federal employers with recent college graduates.
 It is operated by the DOL’s Disability Employment Policy and U.S. Department of Defense’s Office of Diversity Management & Equal Opportunity (ODEP).
 In conjunction with this program, the Employer Assistance and Resource Network on Disability Inclusion (EARN) offers online support to people with disabilities and is committed to “helping employers tap the benefits of disability diversity.”

 - Career Opportunities for Students with Disabilities (COSD): Students can also utilize COSD, an organization that connects students with disabilities with major employers including AT&T, Microsoft, Bank of America, and Texas Instruments, among many others.